 Tucker Wetmore got an early jump on the country music charts long before his first EP dropped.
 As “Waves on a Sunset,” makes its debut on Oct.
-4, Wetmore already two songs account for more than a combined 200 million streams.
+4, Wetmore already has two songs account for more than a combined 200 million streams.
 And with more hits blowing up the charts, he says this just the beginning.

 Arguably the only thing faster than the 24-year-old’s unconventional ascent to becoming one of country music’s hottest new artists may be Wetmore’s 40-yard-dash time in high school.
 Before lighting up country music was even a thought, Wetmore was lighting up defenses as an all-state wide receiver, as well as a record-setting track and field state medalist.
 At Washington’s Kalama High School, Wetmore ran a blistering 4.47 40—a time on par with many NFL receivers.